Delors/Course_W3M20014/3-block_ciphers.rst

        - If the cryptographic keystream is random, then this cipher is unbreakable by any means other than acquiring the keystream

          .. class:: smaller

         • Keystream must be provided to both users in advance via some independent and secure channel
         • This introduces insurmountable logistical problems if the intended data traffic is very large

 Stream Cipher
 --------------

-- For practical reasons the bit- stream generator must be implemented as an algorithmic procedure so that the cryptographic bit stream can be produced by both users
+- For practical reasons the bit-stream generator must be implemented as an algorithmic procedure so that the cryptographic bit stream can be produced by both users.

   - It must be computationally impractical to predict future portions of the bit stream based on previous portions of the bit stream.
   - The two users need only share the generating key and each can produce the keystream.

 Block Cipher